-A series of ceramic vessels cast using wild clays harvested from soils around Pittsburgh.
-Each clay harvested contains its own unique "recipe" of trace metals introduced by human activity: zinc, from the fly ash of the coal combustion process; lead, from gasolines & lead smelting in the area; manganese, from soil leaching within slag dumps.
+A series of ceramic vessels cast using wild clays harvested from soils around Appalachia.
+Each clay harvested contains its own unique "recipe" of trace metals introduced by human activity: zinc, from the fly ash of the coal combustion process; lead, from gasolines & lead smelting in the area; chromium, from soil leaching within slag dumps.
 Once pit fired, these non-indigenous elements within the clay bodies chemically react to introduce beautiful colors and textures.

 Wild clays